mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_ruby_guide.md

 "**payload**", a map with :

-* asset   : imei of device
+* asset   : imei of the device
 * time    : timestamp of the event
 * bs      : binary server source
-* type    : 'connect' or 'reconnect' or 'disconect'
+* type    : 'connect' or 'reconnect' or 'disconnect'
-* reason  : reason from device
+* reason  : reason for the event

 "**account**" (account name type String).